 In order to prepare in a best way for all the duties during the festival, there are trainings for volunteers after the selection.
 Trainings are educational and they will provide all the necessary information about the organization of the festival and about the tasks for volunteers.
 This will also be an opportunity for the volunteers to get to know the coordinators of their teams, as well as all the other members of the organizing board, whom they will cooperate with during the festival.
 Trainings will be conducted for all volunteers together, and for each of the four separate groups (Group guide, Info&Host, Logistics and Media).

 Media - The volunteers of this sector are in charge of recording all the nice moments during the festival and turning them into memories.
 They take photos and videos during all events - educational, cultural and entertaining.
 They mostly cooperate with PR team, as they are the ones who provide them with materials for the site and all social networks.
 The knowledge of using DSLR camera in different brightness conditions and dynamic situations is required.

 Info & Host - The volunteers of this sector mostly cooperate with IntCom team, since they must have all the necessary information regarding the participants.
-They are at the reception, issuing keys and bed sheets to participants, and of course providing them with all necessary informations.
+They are at the reception, issuing keys and bed sheets to participants, and of course providing them with all necessary information.

 Group guides - These volunteers are in charge of a particular group of participants.
 They take care of them, take them to workshops and all events.
 They also need to make sure that the participants are returned safely to the dormitory after each event.
 They are always there for them and because of that this is the sector which mostly connects with the participants.

 Logistics - This sector is there for all technical matters.
 They do everything that is needed to prepare the events, workshops, and all other activities.